What is Psychology?

 You will need the following items to complete the online application process:

-3. Transcripts of all current (and previous) college or university grades.
-[Note: for the application, you may upload unofficial transcripts; however, if admitted to the MAP program you will be asked to submit official transcripts to the program office.];
+- Transcripts of all current (and previous) college or university grades.
+Note: for the application, you may upload unofficial transcripts; however, if admitted to the MAP program you will be asked to submit official transcripts to the program office.;

-4. GRE Scores: The GRE is waived for applicants with a UGPA > 3.5.
-For all others, an official GRE score sheet of tests taken within the last five years should be sent directly to the Department.
+- GRE Scores: For all others, an official GRE score sheet of tests taken within the last five years should be sent directly to the university.
 Please note, the UC institution code is 1833.
 There is no separate department code.

 The program involves a one-year (full-time) year of study that includes the following elements: